 by Gord Grant PhD, RAc

-Recently studies have linked psychological depression with activation of the amygdalae, an important little pair of “almond” shaped structures located behind your eyes and about as far back as your ears.
-At the University of Alberta, Nikolai Malykhin and his team are documenting increases in both the size and “activation” of the amygdala in depressed people (see his website).
+Recent studies have linked psychological depression with activation of the amygdalae, an important little pair of almond-shaped structures located behind the eyes and about as far back as the ears.
+Dr. Nikolai Malykhin and his team at the University of Alberta have documented increases in both the size and “activation” of the amygdala in people experiencing depression.

 MRI or magnetic resonance imaging has permitted researchers to investigate various diseases and mental illnesses looking for changes in brain structure.
 And more recently, functional or fMRI allows researchers to observe relative blood flow in the brain where they look for increases (called “activation”) or decreases (called “deactivation”) in blood flow.

-How scientists ask questions and design experiments to answer them influences both what they find and how they interpret.
-If you look for local affects on putting a needle in a muscle, you are able to find local effects (or not); the same goes for general effects on the whole body, or changes in brain activity.
-There are many mechanisms through which acupuncture likely has its “effects” and the sophistication of the research, as is demonstrated by these fMRI studies, is growing.
+How scientists ask questions and design experiments to answer them influences both what they find and how they interpret the results.
+If you look for local effects of putting a needle in a muscle, you are able to find local effects (or not); the same goes for general effects on the whole body, or changes in brain activity.
+There are many mechanisms through which acupuncture likely has its effects, and the sophistication of the research, as is demonstrated by these fMRI studies, is growing.
 The western preoccupation in both practice and research has been almost exclusively on pain and muscle problems.

-I believe future research will continue to expand and explain how acupuncture may work to treat different conditions.
-Acupuncture represents a complex interaction of both direct and indirect affects on the mind and body.
-It time it may explain the traditional uses beyond muscle pain, by promoting a general relaxation response and calming the “fight or flight reaction”.
-From this place, it may explain why it can support critical health factors like improving sleep, mental well-being, immunity, and digestion, and have broad affects on things like cardiovascular function, fertility and states of being associated with health and thriving, not just absence of disease.
+I believe future research will continue to expand and further our understanding of how acupuncture works to treat different conditions.
+Acupuncture represents complex interactions of both direct and indirect effects on the mind and body.
+In time, research may be able to explain the traditional uses of acupuncture beyond muscle pain, such as by promoting a general relaxation response and calming the “fight or flight reaction”.
+From this future knowledge, we will better be able to explain mechanistically why acupuncture can support critical health factors like improving sleep, mental well-being, immunity, and digestion, and have broad affects on things like cardiovascular function, fertility and states of being associated with health and thriving, not just absence of disease.